 Emergencies and disasters can happen anytime, anywhere.
 Even in your workplace.
 That’s why it’s incredibly important that employers have an emergency action plan in place that all employees are aware of.
-An emergency action plan helps facilitate the actions of employers and workers during an emergency in the workplace.
+An emergency preparedness action plan helps facilitate the actions of employers and workers during an emergency in the workplace.
 This is to reduce the number and severity of injuries to the workers and damage to the facility during the emergency.
 Simply put, without an emergency action plan, chaos will reign should disaster strike.

-According to the OSHA (Occupational Safety and Health Administration) standards, businesses that employ more than 10 people must have a written emergency plan.
+According to the OSHA (Occupational Safety and Health Administration) standards, businesses that employ more than 10 people must have a written emergency preparedness plan.
 Those who employ people with disabilities are required to implement special steps that will ensure their safety, that their disabilities will not negatively impact their emergency response.
 Of course, this is easier said than done.
 This guide should help you identify the different steps you need to take to develop a well-thought-out plan that facilitates the safe evacuation of your employees that have limiting disabilities.

 Building Set-Ups Adapted for Workers With Disabilities